FH-Potsdam/teaching-parametric-design/src/site/de/2d/03_1-variables.md

 {{h2('Variable Types')}}

-In JavaScript there are two ways of declaring a function:
+In JavaScript there are two ways of declaring a variable:

 ```js
 const sketchWidth = 400;